The best hotels in Alicante

 If you're planning day trips north to Calpe, Altea, or Benidorm, staying in Alicante city center near Luceros tram stop is smart.
 Line 1 of the TRAM Metropolitano runs all the way to Benidorm in about 70 minutes.
 You don't need a car, and it's far cheaper than renting one just for day trips.

-For day trips south to Santa Pola or the Tabarca Island ferry, Postiguet Beach area hotels work well.
+For day trips south to Santa Pola or the Tabarca Island ferry, Postiguet Beach area stays work well.
 Ferries to Isla Tabarca leave from the port near the Explanada and take 45 minutes.
 It's a tiny island with no cars and excellent snorkeling. one of those genuinely special Alicante experiences most tourists miss entirely.

 Alicante on a budget: where to stay and what to skip